mosip/documentation/docs/registration-client-ui-specifications.md

-# Registration client UI Specifications
+# Registration Client UI Specifications

 The registration UI forms are rendered using respective UI specification JSON.
 This is derived from the ID Schema defined by a country.
 Here, we would be discussing about the properties used in the UI specification of Registration Client.